 Although the C&O Canal towpath and River Road will remain open in this area during construction, visitors should exercise caution and expect to experience minor delays, possibly up to 15 minutes.
 The park is asking the public to obey all posted signs in the work area for their safety.

-Wishing you a happy and healthy March!
-With nice weather on the horizon it is a great time to get involved with the VIP program in the park.
+Wishing you a happy April!
+Now that spring is here, it’s a great time to get involved with the VIP program in the park.
 We encourage you to apply now for positions so that you can get trained and start volunteering at the beginning of the spring season.
-Be sure to make a trip to the canal whenever we get a break in the cold weather.
-Looking forward to spring and seeing you at the Canal Pride Days events!
+Also, be sure to take a walk on the towpath and observe the variety of woodland flowers.
+Looking forward and seeing you at the Canal Pride Days events!

 Give Back to The Park You Love